China Airlines Flight 642: Media

-The landing and crash of Flight 642 was recorded by nearby occupants in a car.
-The video, which also captured reactions from the witnesses, has been uploaded to websites such as YouTube and Airdisaster.com.
+The landing and crash of Flight 642 was recorded by nearby occupants in a car which also captured their reactions from the witnesses.

-A photo showing another Mandarin Airlines MD-11 taxiing past the remains of Flight 642 was circulated.
+A photo showing a Mandarin Airlines MD-11 taxiing past the remains of Flight 642 was circulated.

-The crash was mentioned in Episode 7 of the first Season Extreme Engineering, despite many details being incorrect in the episode.
+The crash was mentioned in Episode 7 of the first Season Extreme Engineering, despite many details being incorrect in the episode such as the flight number being misnamed as Flight 233.

 This disaster was also aired on RTHK's Elite Brigade II Episode 2 in 2012.